joestringer/RouteFlow/nox/doc/manual/source/installation.rst

 following packages from a base install::

-  gcc gcc-c++ make libXerces-c-27 libXerces-c-devel libpcap-devel libopenssl-devel swig python-devel python-twisted python-curses
+  gcc gcc-c++ make libXerces-c-27 libXerces-c-devel libpcap-devel libopenssl-devel swig sqlite-devel python-devel python-twisted python-curses

 **Mandriva One 2008:**

 NOX compiled on Mandriva with the following packages installed::

   libboost-devel boost-1.35.0 libxerces-c-devel
-  libopenssl0.9.8-devel libpython2.5-devel
+  libopenssl0.9.8-devel libsqlite3-devel libpython2.5-devel
   python-twisted swig-devel

 If the swig and swig-devel packages are not available from the repository, you